 From the guide: Preventing and Addressing Bullying and Intolerance

 Bullying consists of a wide range of actions from persistent teasing and unwanted physical or verbal comments—which are not in themselves considered to be criminal acts—to serious criminal behaviors such as extortion, threats, vandalism, robbery, assault, and battery.
-Local law enforcement officers and school resource officers (SRO) can be of great assistance to school personnel in helping to reduce or eliminate incidences of bullying by becoming involved in positive school-sponsored bullying prevention programs.
+Local law enforcement officers can be of great assistance to school personnel in helping to reduce or eliminate incidences of bullying by becoming involved in positive school-sponsored bullying prevention programs.
 Officers can play a leadership role through community policing programs that educate and help young people avoid arrest and prevent contact with the juvenile justice system.

-This guide is intended to be a primary resource for law enforcement officers who play a large role in helping educate children and adults about the problems resulting from bully- ing and ways to prevent and intervene in bullying incidents.
+This guide is intended to be a primary resource for law enforcement officers in helping educate children and adults about the problems resulting from bully- ing and ways to prevent and intervene in bullying incidents.
 Officers can also help targets of bullying break a cycle by being a trusted and safe adult to whom children can turn.
 They can help bystanders learn to speak up to stop bullying, and they can help children who bully transform their behavior and break out of patterns of behavior that lead to further harm.